Info for Authors – Marketing FAQ

 How do you determine the marketing plan for my book?

 Every book we publish is unique, and so are our marketing plans.
-Ultimately, the goal of every marketing campaign is to reach readers and sow enthusiasm for the book.
-But who those readers are, how to best reach them and what excites them is very specific to each book – and therefore no two marketing plans are the same.
+Ultimately, the goal of every marketing campaign is to reach readers and create enthusiasm for the book.
+But who those readers are, how to best reach them and what excites them is very specific to each book - and therefore no two marketing plans are the same.

 Marketing a book is a highly collaborative effort and involves expertise from many departments within Hachette Book Group.
-It all begins with the passion and commitment from the editor and publisher, who will represent your book within HBG.
-In collaboration with editorial, marketing, publicity and sales, we research and determine the target audience for your book as well as the most suitable comparative titles.
-This information shapes our strategy for pitching your book to the retailers, our jacket design, media outreach and publicity plan, and marketing approach.
+It all begins with the passion and commitment of the editor and publisher, who will represent your book within HBG.
+In collaboration with editorial, marketing, publicity, and sales, we research and determine the target audience for your book as well as the most suitable comparative titles.
+This information shapes our strategy for pitching your book to retailers, our jacket design, media outreach and publicity plan, and marketing approach.

 Given the prevalence of online media and retail, marketing has become a complex interplay between online and offline tactics.
-Our sales department will pitch your book for inclusion in retail promotions (in store and online), while our social media marketers will reach out to influencers and develop an engaging content strategy to promote your book through our social channels and yours.
-The metadata team will optimize the title’s metadata for online search and optimal retailer placement, while the advertising team will support organic search through a paid-search strategy, back up our organic social media efforts with social media advertising and look for other ways to expand audience reach.
+Our sales department will pitch your book for inclusion in retail promotions (in stores and online), while our social media marketers will reach out to influencers and develop an engaging content strategy to promote your book through our social channels and yours.
+The metadata team will optimize the title’s metadata for online search and optimal retailer placement, while the advertising team will support organic search through a paid-search strategy, back up our organic social media efforts with social media advertising, and look for other ways to expand audience reach.

-Marketing is at its most impactful when various tactics play off of each other.
+Marketing is at its most impactful when various tactics play off one another.
 We keep our eyes focused on our analytics tools to get a read on what’s working and what would benefit from further amplification.

-Your support, in the form of additional content we can incorporate into our marketing, your social media posts, and participation in events, are critical to the success of the marketing campaign.
+Your support, in the form of additional content we can incorporate into our marketing, your social media posts, and your participation in events, are critical to the success of the marketing campaign.
 We’ll be looking to leverage your expertise in your subject area and authority with your audience to ensure that your book is being published with maximum impact.

 What is the difference between publicity and marketing?

 The publicity team develops the media strategy for your book.
-We will reach out to the appropriate media outlets to secure reviews for your book, interviews (tv, radio, podcasts, print, online), or explore opportunities for placing excerpts or other related writing in major publications.
+We will reach out to the appropriate media outlets to secure reviews for your book, interviews (tv, radio, podcasts, print, online), and explore opportunities for placing excerpts or other related writing in major publications.
 Your publicist will also look into opportunities for events and book tours and help you prepare for your various public appearances.
 Our publicity department liaises often with the sales department, as the media lineup for the book is instrumental in securing support from our retailers and getting great placements in stores.

 The marketing team promotes your book to booksellers, librarians, and directly to consumers.
 They create sales and marketing materials, including galleys and digital catalogs.
 They work with the sales team to secure in-store promotions and merchandising, and they develop consumer-facing campaigns to drive awareness of your book.

-Given the complexity of online and offline marketing channels, a typical marketing campaign will involve a mix of tactics, all tailored towards your specific audience.
-It may include Email promotion through our newsletters, social media marketing, influencer outreach, early giveaways to encourage consumer reviews, metadata optimization, promotion through our Websites, book club outreach, advertising, the production of promotional items, in-store promotions, inclusion in our catalogs, and more.
+Given the complexity of online and offline marketing channels, a typical marketing campaign will involve a mix of tactics, all tailored toward your specific audience.
+It may include email promotion through our newsletters, social media marketing, influencer outreach, early giveaways to encourage consumer reviews, academic marketing and educator outreach, metadata optimization, promotion through our websites, book club outreach, advertising, the production of promotional items, in-store promotions, and inclusion in our catalogs, for example.

-Publishing a book is a highly collaborative process, and all our departments meet regularly to review the details of a campaign and discuss ways to elevate each other’s efforts.
-Your participation and partnership in the process is critical to the success of our campaign.
+Publishing a book is a highly collaborative process, and all our departments meet regularly to review the details of a campaign and discuss ways to elevate one another’s efforts.
+Your participation and partnership in the process are critical to the success of our campaign.

 What is metadata?

-Metadata is all the information about your book that we send to retailers, libraries, and Websites like Goodreads.
-It includes the book jacket, author biography, book description, title and subtitle, series information, reviews and quotes, page count, categories (“BISACS”), on-sale date, price, and much more.
-This information determines how your book is shelved in physical bookstores, where it appears within the taxonomy of online stores and library catalogs, and how it ranks in search.
-For potential readers who encounter your book on sites like Amazon, BN.com, or Goodreads, metadata is key to persuading them that this is the book they want to buy.
+Metadata is all the information about your book that we send to retailers, libraries, and websites like Goodreads.
+It includes the book jacket, author biography, book description, title and subtitle, series information, reviews and quotes, page count, categories (BISACS, or Book Industry Subjects and Categories), on-sale date, price, and much more.
+This information determines how your book is shelved in physical bookstores, where it appears within the taxonomy of online stores and library catalogs, and how it ranks in searches.
+For potential readers who encounter your book on sites like Amazon, BN.com, Bookshp.org or Goodreads, metadata is key to persuading them that this is the book they want to buy.

 Recognizing the critical importance of metadata, Hachette Book Group has a dedicated team of metadata experts who work closely with the editorial teams to optimize the metadata for every title.
 This work begins as soon as we acquire a book and set it up within our bibliographic systems, and it continues well past the publication of the book.
 We regularly revisit metadata for backlist titles to add new information about the book and refresh the keywords based on new search trends.